SPUR-TECH/Life-Hackers-/README.md

 All fonts were used from https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free and they were poppins and san serif

-1. Thev NAVBAR has a blue gradient with striking red and white accents to really make it stand out for ease of use.
+1. The NAVBAR has a blue gradient with striking red and white accents to really make it stand out for ease of use.
 2. A hover over effect to show which one your about to press.
 3. The link will stay red to show which page is active.
-4. The gradient colour is consistant through-out.
+4. The gradient colour is consistent through-out.
 5. Completely responsive on all devices.
-6. This NAVBAR is pressent on all pages linking to the Home Page, About Page and Sign Up Page for ease of use.
+6. This NAVBAR is present on all pages linking to the Home Page, About Page and Sign Up Page for ease of use.

 # The landing page:

 ![](assets/images/screenshot-landing.png)

 The landing page has a beautiful green gradient background with a bright bold heading and sub-heading for even the impaired to read easily.
-Scrolling down to the footer that's consistant through all the pages.
+Scrolling down to the footer that's consistent through all the pages.
 The video grid is very simple to use and has a nice shadow casting for a 3d effect.
 Just hover over the box to enlarge or select full screen to get the full experience.
 All videos are muted until you select audio and you have full control of the video playing ability.

 ## Footer: